sagemath/sage/src/doc/en/developer/coding_basics.rst

    The INPUT block describes all arguments that the function accepts.

    1. The type names should be descriptive, but do not have to represent the exact Sage/Python types.
-For example, use "integer" for anything that behaves like an integer, rather than ``int``.
+For example, use "integer" for anything that behaves like an integer, rather than ``int`` or ``Integer``.

    2. Mention the default values of the input arguments when applicable.